M-Files/Developer-Portal/Frameworks/User-Interface-Extensibility-Framework/Application-Definition/index.md

 `dashboards` | Optional | A list of dashboards registered within the application.
 The dashboard `id` is used to refer to the dashboard within code (e.g. to show it).
 More information on [declaring dashboards can be found below](#declaring-dashboards).

-<p class="note">This application definition file version should be used when targeting M-Files versions lower than 11.2.4320.49, as it does not support the new <a href="#v3-schema">V3 schema</a>.</p>
+This application definition file version should be used when targeting M-Files versions lower than 11.2.4320.49, as it does not support the new <a href="#v3-schema">V3 schema</a>.
+{:.note}

 ## Declaring modules

 Each application must contain one or more modules.
 Each module is declared within the application definition, and the definition contains both the `environment` and the `file` which contains the module code.

-<p class="note">This page focused on the declaration of modules.
-For more information on using modules within a User Interface Extensibility Framework application, view <a href="{{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/Modules/">the dedicated Modules page</a>.</p>
+This page focused on the declaration of modules.
+For more information on using modules within a User Interface Extensibility Framework application, view <a href="{{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/Modules/">the dedicated Modules page</a>.
+{:.note}

 The following declares a [ShellUI]({{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/Modules/#module-types) module and states that the source code for the module is within `mymodule.js`: